 5. Bernard Arnault – sharp in a tie

 “Do you have any idea how much progress you make in just a few minutes playing opposite someone like Federer?”
 Says France’s richest man, Bernard Arnault.
 The game which, according to the Telegraph, was a gift from his family, gives a good insight into the motivations of a man who at 66 might otherwise be looking forward to retirement.

 Instead, Arnault remains at the helm of his luxury empire, LVMH.
 One of the world’s ultimate taste-makers, he oversees an empire of 70 brands including Louis Vuitton and Sephora.
-But though Arnault is known as “the wolf in cashmere”, you’re most likely to see him sporting a midnight blue suit, crisp white shirt and silk tie.
+But though Arnault is known as “the wolf in cashmere”, you’re most likely to see him sporting a dark blue suit, crisp white shirt and silk tie.

 The Frenchman clearly knows his fashion beans: as you age, your complexion fades making darker colours your best option.
 Like Bernard, do go for deep blues, and charcoals, and keep your look sharp and uncompromisingly smart.
 Attention to detail, such as his signature silk ties, mean that this gentleman never enters a room unnoticed.

 6. Richard Branson – the king of casual